 Interstate travel requires that businesses and individuals comply with the Unified Carrier Registration (UCR) Act.
 This federal law replaces the Single State Registration System (SSRS) and stipulates an annual registration fee based on the total number of vehicles in their fleet.
-These UCR fees help to fund critical safety initiatives, such as USDOT officer training, so that you can stay safe while on the road.
+These UCR fees help fund critical safety initiatives, such as USDOT officer training, so you can stay safe while on the road.
 So don't forget to register your vehicles today and do your part to support highway safety!
 Read here about Starting a Trucking Company Correctly.

 An Overview of UCR

 For those who operate commercial motor vehicles in interstate or international commerce, the Unified Carrier Registration Agreement (UCR) requires them to register their business with their home state and pay an annual fee.
 What is DOT Clearinghouse Enforcement?
 The size of their fleet determines the amount of the fee.
 The money generated from these fees is used to enforce motor carrier safety programs.
 Complying with this agreement ensures that all drivers adhere to standards that promote safe transport on our roads and highways.
 How To Request the DOT PIN Number?